adamwathan/eloquent-oauth/readme.md

 `"adamwathan/eloquent-oauth": "dev-master"`

-(If you didn't install Laravel using composer, then you'll need to run `composer update` to trigger the download of elequent-oauth into your laravel app.)
+...then run `composer update` to download the package to your vendor directory.

 Add the service provider to the `providers` array in `app/config/app.php`: